jsbnr/nr-otel-local-dev/local-dev-setup.md

 ## Step 3: Configure, build and run a collector
 In this step we'll build a new version of your custom collector and get it running.

 The `builder` tool takes a yaml configuration defining what modules should be included in your collector.
 Here we'll configure a really basic collector with just a few modules to get things running.
-Create a
+Create a file called `otelcol-builder.yaml` and paste in the following configuration:

-otelcol-builder.yaml
+*otelcol-builder.yaml*
 ```yaml
 dist:
   name: otelcol-dev